abixxvii/CV/README.md

-A simple two column CV.
+A simple two column CV in LaTeX.

 Credits to Debarghya Das.